doitintl/intercloud-throughput/README.md

 * By default, the output goes under directory `results`.
     * You can change this by setting env variable `PERFTEST_RESULTSDIR`
-* `results.csv`, which accumulates results.
+* `results.csv` accumulates results.
 * Charts are output to `charts` in that directory.
-* For tracking progress
+* For tracking the progress of testing:
     * `attempted-tests.csv` lists attempted tests, even ones that then fail.
     * `failed-to-create-vm.csv` lists cases where a VM could not be created.
-    * `failed-tests.csv` lists failed tests, whether because a VM could not be created or because a connection could not be made between VMs in the different regions.
+    * `failed-tests.csv` lists failed tests, whether  because a connection could not be made between VMs in the different regions or because a VM could not be created in the first place.
-    * `tests-per-regionpair.csv` tracks the number of tests per region pair (so we can see if there were repeats).
+    * `tests-per-regionpair.csv` tracks the number of tests per region pair (so we can see if there were repeats, which does not happen unless `__region_pairs` are explicitly specified).

 ## How it works